 Ryan O’Leary is a writer and former financial services professional.
 He writes about personal finance for Wealthsimple and his work has been featured by the New York Stock Exchange.
 Ryan holds a Bachelor's degree in International Business from University College Cork in Ireland.

 Collateral is a finance term that defines any property or asset given by a borrower to a lender to help secure a loan.
 When you borrow money, you agree that your lender can take something and sell it to get their money back if you fail to repay the loan.
 Collateral makes it possible to get large loans, and it improves your chances of getting approved if you’re having a hard time getting a loan.

 Loans with pledged collateral are known as “secured loans,” and are often required for most consumer loans.

 Collateral and security are two terms that can be confused with one another.
 People often think the terms are one and the same.
 While collateral is defined as any property or asset that is given by the borrower to the lender, security refers to a broad set of financial assets used as collateral for a loan.
 Using securities when taking out a loan is called securities-based lending.

-Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Collateral is defined as any property or asset that is given by a borrower to a lender in order to secure a loan.
 It serves as an assurance that the borrower will repay the lender the amount owed, plus interest.

 How collateral works